0 comentarios

 Something in the aroma of your name

-calls the scent of wild moors in its mind.
+calls to mind the scent of wild moors.

 I smell the aroma grazing along